 Testify to your family that patience is one way we come to be more Christlike.
 Remind your family that patience gives us the hope that Christ’s Atonement will save us.

 Patience was required of Noah and his family.
 We talk about “forty days and forty nights” as though they had to live in the ark with all those animals for a month and a half.
 Well, forty days and forty nights was only a fraction of their endurance.
-For instance, do you remember that after they went into the ark and closed the door, they were inside the ark for seven days before the Flood began?
-(Genesis 7:10.)
-Now, would that be a test of faith or what?
+For instance, remember that after they went into the ark and closed the door, they were inside the ark for seven days before the Flood began (Genesis 7:10).
+Would that be a test of faith or what?
 Would you decide, about the fifth day, that it would be awfully nice to spend the weekend picking buttercups in the meadow rather than cleaning the elephants’ stalls and that maybe Noah had made a big mistake?